andynze1/terraform-on-aws-eks/BACKUP-BEFORE-MAY2023/20-EKS-Admins-AWS-Basic-User/README.md

 # Get current user configured in AWS CLI
 aws sts get-caller-identity
 Observation:
-1. We can update aws-auth configmap using "eksadmin1" user or cluster creator user "kalyandev"
+1. We can update aws-auth configmap using "eksadmin1" user or cluster creator user "admin"

 # Get IAM User and make a note of arn
 aws iam get-user --user-name eksadmin2